 Top Things to See and Do

-- Visit Singapore Zoo – This zoo is one of the best in the world and also one of the top attractions in Singapore.
-Covering an area of 28 hectares, this place is huge and has a vast array of animals: over 3,600 mammals, birds and reptiles.
+Visit Singapore Zoo – This zoo is one of the best in the world and also one of the top attractions in Singapore.
+Covering an area of 70 acres, this place is huge and has a vast array of animals: over 3,600 mammals, birds and reptiles.
 The zoo’s night safaris are hugely popular, offering visitors the chance the get up close and personal with nocturnal animals.
-Entrance to the zoo and a night safari costs $39.
+Entrance to the zoo and a night safari costs $39 USD.
 Watch out though, there’s no food around here and since you have to wait for the night safari to begin, you get stuck eating the overpriced zoo food.
 See the zoo in the morning and come back at night for the safari.

-- Hang out (and Party) on Sentosa – This little island getaway is popular with locals and tourists alike.
+Hang out (and Party) on Sentosa – This little island getaway is popular with locals and tourists alike.
 Head to the Tiger Sky Tower, Asia’s tallest observation tower.
-At 131 meters, it offers amazing views over Singapore and Sentosa.
+At 450 feet, it offers amazing views over Singapore and Sentosa.
 The Underwater World aquarium is the main attraction on the island; walk through tunnels below sharks, piranhas and eels.
 Universal Studios is also located on the island.
 You have to pay to get on to Sentosa.
 Bus fare and entrance is $2.50 USD.